jbumaniss/jbumaniss/README.md

 -----

-Software Engineer specializing in PHP & JS developing.
+Software Engineer specializing in PHP & JS/TS developing.

 I am passionate to learn new programming every day.
 My hobbie is to develop new and uknown, as there are so much more that can be created with existing and oncomming tools.